Pressed Floral Preservation Art

 The day is over, the people have gone, but the memory can last forever.

-Why To Preserve Flowers
+Why Preserve Flowers

 No one wants to say goodbye to their wedding bouquet, especially when you’ve spent time and energy carefully customizing your specific blooms and colors to create a gorgeous floral showstopper to accompany you down the aisle.
-Thinking about the mesmerizing process flowers go through from seed to stem, to your local florist, and eventually to your hands on your special day, it’s no wonder you want to hold onto them.
+Thinking about the mesmerizing process flowers go through from seed to flower, to your florist, and eventually to your hands on your special day, it’s no wonder you want to hold onto them.
 But flowers are as fleeting as they are beautiful and they fade after their dazzling short lives.

 Which Flowers To Preserve

-Some of the ideal flowers to preserve include:
+A few ideal flowers to preserve include:

 • Rose